Yogeshmohalkar/DataAnalyticsPortfolioProjects/README.md

 ![Screenshot (282)](https://github.com/Yogeshmohalkar/DataAnalyticsPortfolioProjects/assets/111111463/fcade342-aa5a-47cd-aec5-617311982a70)

 A detailed dashboard offering a holistic snapshot of key loan metrics and borrower profiles, serving as a comprehensive interface for accessing vital loan data.
+# objective
+The primary objective of the Details Dashboard is to provide a comprehensive and user-friendly interface for accessing vital loan data.
+It will serve as a one-stop solution for users seeking detailed insights into our loan portfolio, borrower profiles, and loan performance